 This is something I’ve seen more in the American response to the series, but it has raised questions about the state of state-run media in a global free market economy – a unique scenario for a franchise of this size.

-Compared to studio franchises like Marvel, Harry Potter, The Purge, Mission Impossible … whatever, and they are all designed to get the maximum number of people to pay and watch.
+Compared to studio franchises like Marvel, Harry Potter, The Purge, Mission Impossible … whatever, they are designed to get the maximum number of people to pay and watch.
 Money is on the line.
 If people like it, it gets more money.
-If they don’t, it gets less – simple free trade economics.
+If they don’t, it gets less – simple economics.

 But if Doctor Who “fails,” then there’s far less consequence, as it’s already being funded by the taxpayer – it’s already been renewed for another season despite more people tuning in for Antiques Roadshow at this point.